Apply to our international Master's Programmes

 You can apply to the programmes even if you have not yet graduated.
 If you have not graduated by the time the application period for the programme begins, you are required to submit an officially certified copy of your latest transcript of records (please also see Country-Specific Requirements).
 If you receive the degree certificate and the final transcript of records during the application period, it is recommended that you submit them as well.
 You should point out the anticipated graduation date on the application and submit the documents that are available by the time you apply.
 If you are accepted, the acceptance is conditional and you will need to present your degree certificate and final transcript of records that meet the admission criteria, to the University by the given deadline in August.

 - Are recommendation letters mandatory?
 How can I attach them to my application?

-Recommendation letters are not requested, however, work certificates and diplomas of additional studies can be uploaded to the application form, to the section reserved for "other documents".
+Recommendation letters are not requested, however, additional documents, such as diplomas or transcripts of additional studies can be uploaded to the application form, to the section reserved for "other documents".
 These documents are not mandatory.

 - When do the studies begin?

 If you are accepted, orientation days for new students take place towards the end of August and courses start in early September.
 New students are also required to register at the University by the given deadline.
 If you fail to register by the deadline, your study right for the programme will be cancelled.